jahbini/stjohnsjim/stjohnsjim/deadwood.md

 lastEdited: '2010-11-12 18:04:12'
 title: 'Deadwood?'
 published: '2010-11-12 18:04:12'
+embargo: '2010-11-12 18:04:12'
-category: story
+category: almost-history
+headlines:
+ - "The Scout and The Colonel"
+ - "Legend of the Old West"
 slug: deadwood
 snippets: {  }
 domain: stjohnsjim.com
 hVersion: 0.1
-memberOf:
-  - TAROT
-sourcePath: stjohnsjim/story/deadwood.md
+sourcePath: stjohnsjim/almost-history/deadwood.md
 siteHandle: stjohnsjim
 ---
 _Wet, Cold, Biting: harsh reality. &nbsp; Maybe why I&rsquo;m writing on exactly the opposite.&nbsp; This is a fictional backstory for something out of the old west. &nbsp;Situations, motivations and facts have been made up (ha, ha, that's fiction.)
 But I think it will make a good bit of fun to reach the end. &nbsp;And even then, the facts don't fit, that only adds to the fun the_[_anal_][0]_really have with this kind of fiction!_